Accounting Skills for New SupervisorsMainstream Corporate Training

 Dealing with finances isn’t all numbers.
 What if an employee’s expense report doesn’t look correct?
 Or what if you have to make cuts to someone’s pay?
 Participants will examine each situation in small groups, and then provide some tips on what to do.

-We are committed to providing quality training that is essential to successful personal and professional growth; our programs help learners maintain a competitive advantage through insightful and effective training topics.
-Information continues to change and develop our lives -personally and professionally,...
+Mainstream is committed to providing quality training that is essential to successful professional and personal growth; our programs help learners maintain a competitive advantage through insightful and effective training topics.
+Information continues to change and develop our lives, therefore, our mission...

 findcourses.com offers a free consultancy service to help compare training for you and your team